zamcham/FullStack-Install-Roadmap/Jest/Jest-Install.md

 ```

 🎉 That's it!
-You should now have Jest and Babel properly installed and configured to run tests for your functions.
+You should now have Jest, JSDOM and Babel properly installed and configured to run tests for your functions.

 Note: Remember in your test file, import the jsdom package, create a new JSDOM instance and assign the window and document objects from the JSDOM instance to the global scope: